 As your child becomes an adult, a good credit score and an established credit history are crucial for financial independence.
-Once they turn 18, they are eligible for various forms of credit, such as credit cards, overdrafts, student loans and 'buy now pay later' (BNPL) options.
-If you want your children to get the best start in life, helping them to build up a credit history is important.
+A good credit score can help your children get approved for loans, rent a place to live, and even get jobs once they turn 18.
+At this age, they will also be eligible for various forms of credit, such as credit cards, overdrafts, student loans and 'buy now pay later' (BNPL) options.

-The question is, at what age should you start building up a credit history and how do you do it?
-Discover everything you need to know in this useful guide.
+The question is, at what age can you start building up a credit history for your child, and how do you do it?

-Why you should help your child build a credit history
+Helping your child understand how to build a credit history

 What to teach kids before building their credit history

-If you want to prepare your child to help them build up a good credit history, there are a few things you’ll want to teach them before they turn 18.
-Here are some of the things you’ll want to touch upon:
+If you want to prepare your child to help them build up a good credit history, there are a few things you need to teach them before they turn 18.

-Teaching them good savings habits will limit their reliance on credit in the future.
+Teaching them good savings habits may limit their reliance on credit in the future.
 It also teaches them to have a healthier relationship with money.
-Giving them credit lessons will also help as it introduces your child to how borrowing works and what they should avoid.
+Giving them credit lessons may also help as it introduces your child to how borrowing works and what they should avoid.

-If you teach your children about credit and money management, they will know how to build up their credit history quickly.
+If you teach your children about credit and money management, they will understand how to build their credit history.

-Ways to help build my child’s credit history
+Ways to help my child understand how to build a good credit history

-If you want to help your children build a good credit history, here's what you will want to do:
+If you want to help your children eventually build a good credit history when they are 18, here's what you can do:

 Get them used to handling money with a prepaid debit card

 One of the main ways to build up a credit history is to apply for and use a credit card.
-As the repayments are made, it shows they can be trusted to have and manage credit.
-This builds up both credit history and credit score.
-Credit cards are available once your child has turned 18.
+As the repayments are made, it shows you can be trusted to have and manage credit.
+Doing this builds up both credit history and credit score.
+Credit cards are only available once your child has turned 18.

 To ensure your child doesn't get swept up in the excitement of having a line of credit when they turn 18, get them used to financial independence early.
-One way to do this is to give them their own kids' debit card.
-By giving them a card, like the GoHenry prepaid debit card, they will gain experience with budgeting and actually using a card.
-By the time they can apply for a credit card, they will have a good idea of how to manage it.
+One way to do this is to give them kids' debit cards.
+By giving them a prepaid card, like the GoHenry card, they will gain experience with budgeting and using a card.
+So when they can apply for a credit card, they will have a good idea of how to manage it.

 Related: Does a debit card help build credit?